welldonestack/second/_posts/2024-10-01-cow-and-the-moon.md

 ---

-#### The research journey aimed to uncover the authentic look and feel of an Italian gelateria, with a strong emphasis on craftsmanship.
-This approach resulted in a flexible visual identity that blends modern aesthetics with Italian heritage, creating a cohesive and distinctive look.
-The design effectively highlights the unique qualities of their gelato by incorporating the brand's story of "Cow JUMPING over the moon".
+#### Designed a contemporary identity system that weaves traditional Italian motifs with modern craftsmanship cues, creating a visual language that honors authenticity while embracing current design sensibilities.
+This approach reinforces the brand's genuine character while attracting a new generation of gelato enthusiasts.

 <!--
 <br>